jjamieson12/MyFirstThesis_WithStatTracking/README.md

 NB2: If you would like to track the amount of non-final red-text over time you need to use the \col{words go here} macro.
 This will colour 'words go here' in red and tell texcount to record this seperately from regular text

-When you have staged changes to commit -do not use git commit!- Instead run
+When you have staged changes to commit **do not use git commit!** Instead run
 ```bash
 bash commit.sh "commit message" x
 ```